CassidyMabey/face-blur-tracking/README.md

 ## Overview

 This is a small project using a neural network to locate and then blur your face with your own, or pretrained models.

+Time to make: ~2 days researsch & 5 days planning then coding

 <br>